aragle/python-autotask-bot/README.md

 ## Sample Code
-After interpreting this code, It will search 'Notepad' on your start menu and will write "Apni obossoi parben." inside Notepad -
+After interpreting this code, It will search 'Notepad' on your start menu and will write "Jitbe tumio." inside Notepad -

         from kormochari import kaz